My name is Soumya Banerjee (first name pronounced as show-mo) and I am a researcher at the University of Oxford.

 use machine learning techniques to solve problems in biology, especially

 immunology.
-I employ ordinary differential equation (ODE) models and spatially
+The tools of my trade are ordinary differential equation (ODE) models and spatially

 explicit agent based models (ABMs) to understand kinetics of West Nile Virus

 (WNV).
 I use Hierarchical Bayesian non-linear mixed effects models